 - Population Dynamics and Economic Impact – Matt Helmus (Temple University)

-- Regulatory Guidelines in Pennsylvania – Dana Rhodes (Penn.
+- Regulatory Guidelines in Pennsylvania – Dana Rhodes (Pa.
 Dept. of Agriculture)

 - Spotted Lanternfly Inspections in New York – Ethan Angell (New York State Dept. of Agriculture and Markets)

 - Penn State Extension Update – Heather Leach (Penn State)

 - Spotted Lanternfly IPM Outreach and Management in New York – Tim Weigle (Cornell University)